TelepathicGrunt/StructureTutorialMod/README.md

 Good luck and I hope this helps!

 You can contact me through issue reports here or on discord.
-My Discord is TelepathicGrunt#7397
+My Discord is TelepathicGrunt#7397 and my channel is: https://discord.gg/SM7WBT6FGu

 ------------------

 _MCPBot is dead.
 Do not use that to check for updates._

-_if you want the absolute latest mapping, run ` gradlew -PUPDATE_MAPPINGS="20201028-1.16.3'" updateMappings `_
+_if you want the absolute latest mapping, run ` gradlew -PUPDATE_MAPPINGS=1.16.5 -PUPDATE_MAPPINGS_CHANNEL=official updateMappings `_

-_command for the project and it'll remap everything to the cutting-edge mappings!_
+_command for the project and it'll remap everything to the cutting-edge mappings!
+Then change the mappings line in your_

-_Otherwise, just use the mapping this mod uses for now:_

-_mappings channel: 'snapshot', version: '20201028-1.16.3''_
+_build.gradle to `mappings channel:"official", version:"1.16.5"`_